Mediation involves a couple seeking to resolve issues arising on relationship breakdown through meetings with independent and impartial

 - It is substantially cheaper than a court based process and normally a great deal quicker - you can control the pace of the process and how many meetings are

-- Where necessary, other professionals such as financial advisers, family consultants or child professionals can assist in the process
+- Where necessary, other professionals such as a financial adviser, a family consultant or a child professional can assist in the process